wdawson/okta.github.io/_source/_posts/2018-09-14-how-to-get-more-users-to-enable-2fa-on-their-accounts.md

 tags: [security, mfa]
 tweets:
  - "Want to build a more secure userbase?
 Get your users to enable two-factor authentication!
 Our buddy @conorgil wrote an awesome guide you might enjoy on the topic:"
  - "We love two-factor!
-Learn how @conorgil is helping push for 2fa adoptoin in our latest post:"
+Learn how @conorgil is helping push for 2fa adoption in our latest post:"
  - "Multi-factor authentication is a great security tool, but it only works if users enable it!
 Learn how to increase user adoption of 2fa in our latest article, written by the one-and-only @conorgil:"
 ---